TimEpsilon/StonksTimeCore/LogBook/StonksTimeCore/Inputs.md

 ****
 ## Errors
 - [x] Netherite / Smithing table recipes not taken into account
+	- [ ] Also do output
-- [ ] Liquids not taken into account
+- [x] Liquids not taken into account
 - [ ] Color switching not taken into account
 - [x] Ignore every cardboard package
 	- Except for rare ones
-- [ ] Crushed recipes not taken into account
+- [x] Crushed recipes not taken into account
-- [ ] Recipe sequences not taken into account
+- [x] Recipe sequences not taken into account
-- [ ] Not every chest is a lootr chest
+- [x] Not every chest is a lootr chest
 - [ ] Add equivalency node
 - [x] Too many structures
 	- Install mod to know which structure